 The bug’s coloration pattern prominently advertises their toxic nature and warns off predators; most insect-eating birds shy away from these colorful crawling tidbits.
-That evolutionary trick is known as “aposomatic coloration.”
+That evolutionary trick is known as “aposematic coloration.”
 In non-scientific terms the conspicuously recognizable markings of an animal serve to warn potential predators that eating them might be really bad idea.
-The bold patterns of skunks, the bright orange-black colors of monarch butterflies and milkweed bugs are all classic examples of warning coloration known as aposomatic coloration.
+The bold patterns of skunks, the bright orange-black colors of monarch butterflies and milkweed bugs are all classic examples of warning coloration known as aposematic coloration.

 They cluster together in sunlight during cool October days making observation of their stages of growth easy.
 The milkweed bug undergoes what entomologist refer to as incomplete metamorphosis.
 The eggs come first, then the nymphs, and there may be lots of nymphs on a single milkweed pod for females are prolific egg layers.
 The tiny nymphs look like adults, but have not yet developed their full wings and must go through five instars, or stages of development before reaching adulthood.